 The research work at IMDEA Networks is led by Joerg Widmer, who is the Research Director of the Institute and therefore responsible for its research direction.

 Currently, our scientific work focuses on the following three general areas:

 Scientific Director of "Networked Systems and Algorithms": Arturo Azcorra.

 Our research takes a multi-disciplinary approach to the design and understanding of network protocols and architectures.
 We go beyond technological constraints and account also for social and economic factors.
 For example, our research on Internet routing and forwarding accounts for the multitude of Internet service providers and their individual economic interests.
 In working on either centralized or decentralized solutions to problems, we assume that perfect information is never available.
-To deal with such uncertainty as well as selfishness of individual entities, our analysis adopts game-theoretic techniques.
-Our protocol design assumes that behaviour of counterparts is always unpredictable to some extent.
+To deal with such uncertainty as well as selfishness of individual entities, our analysis adopts game-theoretic techniques and online algorithms.
+Our protocol design assumes that behavior of counterparts is always unpredictable to some extent.
 Hence, the designed protocols rely on continuous learning and adaptation as the main modes of operation.

 Practicality is another distinguishing aspect of our research.
 Real data serves as a departing point for our analytical efforts as well as a basis for validating our analytical conclusions.
 For instance, our large-scale simulation studies of Internet routing rely on real Internet topologies.
 Furthermore, we implement our theoretical ideas and make the prototypes available to the public, either directly or through our commercial partners.

 An important focus of our work is on the systems side of networks.
 For example, we explore tradeoffs between simplicity and expressiveness of packet processing engines, new abstractions for heterogeneous control planes, and network virtualization techniques.
 We also work on networking aspects that pertain to cloud computing.

 This research area targets the following objectives:

 - Novel architectures and protocols for behavioral networking